 Litter can be another problem at this park.
 The City of Tumwater does a wonderful job keeping the upper park clean.
 The lower reaches along the side trails, however, are consistently full of garbage.
 Since 2014, PSI and the City of Tumwater have co-hosted cleanups at Pioneer Park for the International Coastal Cleanup and Earth Day.
 Students and community members have picked up over 3,500 items along these trails with the top 5 items being cigarette butts (611), aluminum cans (713), plastic bottles (343), food wrappers (312) and glass bottles (296).
 See some garbage?
 Pick it up!
-Use a Trash BINGO sheet to make it more fun!
+Turn it into a fun game by using our Trash BINGO sheet.
 Thanks for joining me this week to discover What's Blooming in the Deschutes.
 If you've considered floating this stretch of the river, I hope you'll try it!
 It's an amazing way to appreciate our local flora and fauna.